from copy import deepcopy # Lazy import

 dict_: dict

-Sequence of keys necessary to get to the element inside the nested
+Sequence of keys necessary to reach the element inside the nested

 dictionary.